 A second data breach affecting the credit monitoring bureau Equifax in 2017 further highlights the risks of not utilizing effective threat intelligence monitoring.
 The data breach affecting Equifax resulted in the loss of sensitive data for 147.7 million Americans.
 A recent report released by the United States Government Accountability Office (GAO) illustrates some key factors about the breach itself.
 According to the GAO report, the still unidentified hackers identified a vulnerability in Equifax’s dispute portal servers.
 Once they had gained access to the system, they then proceeded to slowly extract sensitive data over a period of 76 days.
 By extracting small amounts of data over a long period of time, hackers were able to evade detection.These issues, even on a smaller scale, should be on every business owner’s radar.
 Learn more about avoiding a credit card breach.

 Both the Equifax and Yahoo data breaches demonstrate the serious risks facing today’s organizations that store sensitive data.
 The extent of both data breaches wasn’t fully understood until months or years after the actual breach occurred.
 The Equifax breach in particular demonstrates the need for real-time monitoring and an effective threat detection and intelligence effort.
 Today’s data breaches are more sophisticated and more massive than ever before.
 Because of this, it is crucial that if a data breach occurs it is identified quickly, the extent of the breach is understood, and efforts are made to mitigate further data breaches through the same vulnerability.
 Threat intelligence monitoring helps organizations more effectively identify potential vulnerabilities before they are exploited, while also minimizing the extent of a breach once it has occured.
-To learn more information about cyber security solutions, contact RSI Security.
+To learn more information about cyber security solutions or remote IT security services, contact RSI Security.

 Mauro Conti, Tooska Dargahi, and Ali Dehghantanha, “Cyber Threat Intelligence: Challenges and Opportunities,” in Cyber Threat Intelligence, ed.
 Ali Dehghantanha, Mauro Conti, and Tooska Dargahi (Cham: Springer International Publishing, 2018), 1–6, https://doi.org/10.1007/978-3-319-73951-9_1.